-We are providing structural design services to Hariri Pontarini Architects for the design and construction of the new facility.
+We provided structural design services to Hariri Pontarini Architects for the design and construction of the facility, which opened in 2020.

 - The two-story addition required the installation of steel beams that cantilever to support a new floor projection on the east end of the building and transfer the loading back to the existing structure.